WESTERN NEW YORK BRANCH AMERICAN SOCIETY FOR MICROBIOLOGY CONSTITUTION AND BYLAWS

 ARTICLE V. MEETINGS

 Section 1.
-The BRANCH shall hold at least two meetings yearly.
-One of these meetings may be held jointly with a local scientific organization or a neighboring local branch.
+The BRANCH shall hold at least one yearly BRANCH-specific meeting.
+Additional meetings may be BRANCH only or held jointly with a local scientific organization or a neighboring local branch.

 Section 2.
-The time and place of each meeting shall be fixed by the Executive Committee, and a notice of the same shall be sent to each member of the BRANCH at least three weeks prior to the date of said meeting.
-Special meetings can be called by the Executive Committee on one week’s notice.
+The time and place of each meeting shall be fixed by the EXCOM, and a notice of the same shall be sent to each member of the BRANCH at least three weeks prior to the date of said meeting.
+Special meetings can be called by the EXCOM on one week’s notice.

 Section 3.
 Any area of special interest (such as Clinical Microbiology, Environmental and General Applied Microbiology, General Microbiology, General Medical Microbiology, Immunology, Microbial Physiology and Metabolism, Virology, et cetera as provided in the Divisional Organization of the SOCIETY Constitution and Bylaws) may request the Executive Committee to schedule an activity related to its area of specialization.